Egypt's EFG Hermes to acquire control of state-owned Arab Investment Bank

-Middle EastEgypt's EFG Hermes to acquire control of state-owned Arab Investment Bank

-EFG Hermes Holding (HRHO.CA), Egypt's biggest investment bank, will acquire 51% of state-owned Arab Investment Bank (AIB), the cabinet said in a statement on Wednesday, in the first bank privatisation in more than a decade.
+CAIRO (Reuters) - EFG Hermes Holding, Egypt’s biggest investment bank, will acquire 51% of state-owned Arab Investment Bank (AIB), the cabinet said in a statement on Wednesday, in the first bank privatisation in more than a decade.

 Under the transaction, the Sovereign Fund of Egypt will also acquire a 25% stake in AIB, while the current owner, state-owned National Investment Bank, will retain 24%, the cabinet said after approving the acquisition.